 - Denver is now 62-54-7 all-time against St. Cloud State and is 6-2-1 in the last nine games of the series

-- DU had its three-game winning streak against the Huskies in St. Cloud come to an end, with the program 25-25-4 on the road in the series.
+- DU had its three-game winning streak against the Huskies in St. Cloud come to an end, with the program now owing a 25-25-4 record on the road in the series.

 - Defenseman Cale Ashcroft played in his 100th career game, becoming the third member of the team's junior class to reach the century mark.